threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`bend_arm_joint_to`**

 Bend the arm joint to the target angle.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "bend_arm_joint_to", "angle": 0.125, "joint": "shoulder_left", "axis": "pitch"}